agile-ts/agile/ReadMe.md

 _Agile is a global state and logic framework for reactive Typescript & Javascript applications.
 Supporting frameworks like React and React Native._

-#### Agile is strongly inspired by [PulseJs](https://github.com/pulse-framework/pulse)
-It was mainly created to learn how PulseJs works under the hood, and it was fun to 'copy' and optimize PulseJs.
-This framework will mainly be used for my own projects because here I can make changes quickly without having fear to damage big projects from other people.. because nearly every app depends on a state-management framework.. and if that doesn't work properly the app won't too

 <a href="https://npm.im/@agile-ts/core">
   <img src="https://img.shields.io/npm/v/@agile-ts/core.svg" alt="npm version"></a>
 <a href="https://npm.im/@agile-ts/core">